sainikhil-t-26/Zeotap-Assignment/README.md

-This is T Sai Nikhil's Assignment submission for Zeotap internship role.
+This is T Sai Nikhil's project on Exploratory Data analysis which helps businesses to keep track of their financial and customer data.
+This project aims to help businesses to analyze the patterns of their sales and predict future prospects.